 Gelato and ice cream share many qualities and both are delicious frozen dairy treats.
 However, the process used to create them makes a difference.
-Typically, ice cream is made with a high proportion of cream and eggs, then whipped at a high speed to give the final product more volume.
+Typically, ice cream is made with a high proportion of cream and eggs.
+Then, it’s whipped at a high speed to give the final product more volume.
 On the other hand, gelato has a higher proportion of milk and churned at a slower rate, making it more dense.
-Authentic gelato is healthier than ice cream because it has less fat, and the flavors are more intense due to it’s density.
+Authentic gelato is healthier than ice cream.
+Because it has less fat, the flavors are more intense due to it’s density.

 Florence, the Birthplace of Gelato

 One Florentine man changed the dessert habits of Italy for the better.
-His name was Bernardo Buontalenti, and because of him, gelato spread throughout the peninsula, and then, across the world.
+His name was Bernardo Buontalenti.
+Because of him, gelato spread throughout the peninsula.
+Then, across the world.
 Buontalenti was a true Renaissance man, working as an architect, stage designer, engineer and artist.
-The Medici family asked Buontalenti to hold a banquet to welcome Spanish royalty to Florence.
+Consequently, the Medici family asked Buontalenti to hold a banquet to welcome Spanish royalty to Florence.
 As part of the banquet, Buontalenti concocted a frozen dessert with fresh fruit, cream and eggs.
 This dessert paved the way for the delicious future of gelato.

 Buontalenti was an expert at keeping gelato coldcenturies before the discovery of electricity and the invention of a refrigerator.

-Buontalenti built underground storage cellars lined with cork and wood panels to thaw ice flow and create the base for the dessert.
+This ice cream maker built underground storage cellars lined with cork and wood panels to thaw ice flow and create the base for the dessert.
 In Florence, there’s a street called Via delle Ghiacciaie (“icehouse street”) where some of these historical cellars once held some of the first Italian gelato.
-There’s even a flavor named after the father of Italian ice cream: the Buontalento.
-This popular flavor of gelato a gelato has an egg cream and whipped cream base and tastes a bit like sweet and condensed milk.
+So, there you can try out a flavor named after the father of Italian ice cream: the Buontalento.
+This popular flavor of gelato has an egg cream and whipped cream base and tastes a bit like sweet and condensed milk.